benashford/redis-async/README.md

 ##### Pub/sub

 Redis has a [publish/subscribe mechanism](http://redis.io/topics/pubsub).
 Once again the semantics for these commands differ from the default.
-Once subscribed to a (Redis) channel, the connection will contain multiple messages that are sent to that channel; therefore connections that are used for pub/sub need to be kept appart from those normally used.
+Once subscribed to a (Redis) channel, the connection will contain multiple messages that are sent to that channel; therefore connections that are used for pub/sub need to be kept apart from those normally used.

 However there are similarities, a single connection can alter the channels that it is subscribed to, allowing a single connection to be used the library can route messages.